(Click on each question to show the answer)

 REACH stands for Regional Event At Club House.
 In this event, players in clubs across the continent compete with each other in a regional game.
 The same set of deals are played by members in every participating club, but because it’s a regional event, players can earn gold or red points while playing in their regular club game!

 No, it runs on top of it.
 All players compete at the club level and are awarded club-level masterpoints as usual.
-Then, when game results are submitted after each session, those players registered in REACH will also compete for gold and red overall awards, in addition to any club awards received.
+Then, when game results are submitted after each session, players registered in REACH will also compete for gold and red awards (both section top awards each day and overalls after REACH ends), in addition to any club awards received.

 No. Participants are required to play a minimum of two REACH sessions at a participant club.
 Playing more means better chances to get gold/red overall awards.